Measurement of the Electron Magnetic Moment

 The lowest cyclotron states for each spin are effectively stable because the spin is so nearly uncoupled from its environment \cite{Review}.
-With no trap, the excited cyclotron state lifetime is 0.1 s.
-In the trap, the rate for spontaneous emission of synchrotron radiation is inhibited by a factor of 50 to 70, when $B$ is chosen so $\nucb$ is far from resonance with cavity radiation modes \cite{InhibitionLetter}.
-Seconds of averaging time allows a cyclotron excitation to be detected before it decays \cite{HarvardMagneticMoment2011}.
+Without a trap, the cyclotron state $n=1$ has a lifetime $\gamma_c^{-1}=0.1$ s.
+With a trap that is also a low-loss microwave cavity, this rate for the spontaneous emission of synchrotron radiation is inhibited by a factor of 50 to 70.
+Cyclotron excitations can then be detected before decay, when $B$ is chosen so $\nucb$ is far from resonance with cavity radiation modes \cite{InhibitionLetter}.
 The cyclotron damping contributes 0.03 Hz to the cyclotron and anomaly linewidths (to be discussed), a negligible 0.2 ppt and a very important 0.2 ppb, respectively.
-Blackbody photons that could excite the electron from the cyclotron ground state are eliminated for a trap cavity cooled below 100 mK \cite{QuantumCyclotron}.
+Blackbody photons that excite $n=0$ to $n=1$ are eliminated by cooling the trap cavity below 100 mK \cite{QuantumCyclotron}.

 The Brown-Gabrielse invariance theorem \cite{InvarianceTheorem},